With the Bachelor of Communication (Media Arts and Production), you can explore your interest in film, video, new media and sound.

 Related Postgraduate courses: Master of Media Practice and Industry and Graduate Certificate in Media Practice and Industry

 Why Media Arts and Production at UTS?

-Access cutting-edge facilities, including purpose-built digital sound studios and editing suites, Avid and Final Cut Pro digital video editing suites, radio studio and a television studio/shooting stage.
+You'll gain access to exclusive media facilities, including purpose-built digital sound studios, high spec Mac computer labs, post-production editing suites, animation studios and a television studio/shooting stage.
 Take a visual tour of our facilities.

 Graduates work as directors, editors, film producers, cinematographers, sound designers, new media producers, production managers, scriptwriters, multimedia designers, radio producers, arts administrators and freelance media artists.

 Meet some of our Media Arts and Production graduates.

 What the students say